Santa Venera: History

 In 1610, Grandmaster Alof de Wignacourt financed the building of the Wignacourt Aqueduct to transport water from springs in Rabat and Dingli to the capital Valletta, passing through various towns along the way including Santa Venera.
 The aqueduct was finished in 1615, and an ornamental gateway built where it crossed the road between what is now Fleur-de-Lys and Santa Venera.
 The arches stopped at a tower known as it-Turretta (the Turret) also known as Tower Guard, also in Santa Venera.
-From this tower, water continued its journey to Ħamrun, Blata l-Bajda, Floriana and Valletta through underground pipes.
+From this tower, water continued its journey to Hamrun, Blata l-Bajda, Floriana and Valletta through underground pipes.

 Casa Leoni, also known as Palazzo Manoel, was built around 1730 during the reign of António Manoel de Vilhena.
 Its design is attributed to Charles François de Mondion, the French military engineer who also designed Mdina Gate and parts of Fort Manoel.
 During the French blockade, Casa Leoni served as a Maltese insurgent command base, and it later served as a residence of Governors of Malta, a depository of the Museums Department and a government primary school.
 It now houses the Ministry for Sustainable Development, the Environment and Climate Change.
 The palace has a large garden behind it, part of which was opened to the public in 1977 as Romeo Romano Gardens.